a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 5. Technology trade-offs

 ### About This Course ###
+1. Topics:
+	1. Who is the course for?
+	2. Why take this course?
+What to expect from it?
+	3. Course author
+2.

 ### Significance of Software Architecture ###

 ## Different Tiers in Software Architecture ##